saleor/saleor/docs/architecture/stock.rst

 The highest quantity that can be ordered is the sum of all available quantities in stock records.
 It allows each ordered product to be fulfilled in multiple order lines with all stock records.

-Allocating stock for new orders
+Allocating Stock for New Orders
 -------------------------------

 Once an order is placed, a stock records are selected to fulfil each order line.
 Default logic will select the stock records with the *lowest cost price* that holds enough stock.
 Quantity needed to fulfil the order line is immediately marked as *allocated*.